We employ a multi-factor valuation model that emphasizes four categories of variables: value, management, momentum, and sentiment.

 Value — We examine price-driven measures using the balance sheet, cash flow and income statements.
 We consider the balance sheet because asset-rich companies resist market declines and are prime takeover targets.
 On the income statement, earnings yield (the reciprocal of P/E) is among the more robust measures of a stock’s fundamental valuation for U.S. stocks, as the more earnings for every dollar invested, the more attractive the security.
 On the international front, cash-flow yield (the reciprocal of P/CF) is prized as greater cash earnings indicates higher quality; dividend yield is also influential.

 However, value alone is an insufficient investment signal.
 A company may deserve a low multiple if there’s no prospect for growth or evidence of successful management.
-Our valuation model considers the relative success of management as important as assets, profits, cash flow, and dividends.
+Our valuation model considers the relative success of management to be as important as assets, profits, cash flow, and dividends.

 Management — Our so-called management factor quantifies management’s operating efficiency and profitability by measuring the basic underlying performance of a going concern.
 We use a composite of variables to provide a profile of management savvy: